${\rm G}_2$-instantons on generalised Kummer constructions: Appendix: An infinite-dimensional Liouville-type theorem

-Note that in the first condition, we allow for $s$ to be negative, and thus the requirement is quite weak.

 Here is a heuristic argument.
 Denote by $\hat a$ the partial Fourier transform of $a$ in the $\R^n$--direction.
 Then $\hat a$ solves $(D+|k|^2)\hat a=0$.
 But $D+|k|^2$ is invertible for $k\neq 0$.
-Thus $\hat a$ is supported on $\{0\}\times X$ and hence must by a linear combination of ($\Gamma(E)$--valued) derivatives of various orders of the $\delta$--function.
+Thus $\hat a$ is supported on $\{0\}\times X$ and hence must be a linear combination of derivatives of various orders of $\Gamma(E)$--valued $\delta$--functions.
 Reversing the Fourier transform shows that $a$ must be a polynomial in $\R^n$.
 But then it follows from the assumptions that $a$ is constant in the $\R^n$--direction.
-Our actual proof will be slightly more pedestrian.
-First of all we need the following.
+The actual proof will be slightly more pedestrian.